AxelHdz/blackjack-pro/docs/CHALLENGE_FEATURE.md

 - Display: Challenge chip shows "Challenge Cancelled" plus a refunded badge so the challenger knows their wager returned
 - Modal highlights that the wager has already been refunded and keeps the challenge available for review/history

+### Archived
+- User dismissed a challenge from their own view (per-user archive)
+- Display: Hidden from the archiving user's lists; remains visible to the opponent until they archive it too

 ## Database Schema

 ### Challenges Table